-ilistructional Activity

-2019-20 total activity Prior year data
+2020-21 total activity Prior year data

 Undergraduate level:

 Clock hour activity

 Credit hour activity

 Full-Time Equivalent (FTE) of Students

 Calendar system (as reported on the prior year IC Header survey component):

-If the IPEDS calculated FTE estimates below are not reasonable, A "Institution reported FTE" column below and save the page.
-This of comparisons. •
+If the IPEDS $\underline{\text{calculated}}$ FTE estimates below are not reasonable, A "Institution reported FTE" column below and save the page.
+This opcomparisons.

 Please provide your best estimate of undergraduate FTE for the 12 comparison purposes.
-Please provide an explanation in the context. onable for IPEDS
+Please provide an explanation in the contex onable for IPEDS

-Calculated FTE 2019-20 Institution reported FTE 2019-20 Prior year FTE 2018-19
+Calculated FTE 2020-21 Institution reported FTE 2020-21 Prior year FTE 2019-20

 Undergraduate student FTE

 Context notes will be posted on the College Navigator website. punctuation) and common language that can be easily understood plete sentences with